-AP PHOTOS: UK reflects on death toll a year after lockdown
+UK reflects on ‘grief and loss,’ a year from first lockdown

 “Today, the anniversary of the first lockdown, is an opportunity to reflect on the past year — one of the most difficult in our country’s history,” Johnson said.
 “We should also remember the great spirit shown by our nation over this past year.”

-Few foresaw the scale of death and grief to come when Johnson, in a prime-time televised address on March 23, 2020, issued an “instruction” for the British people to stay at home.
+Few foresaw the scale of death and grief to come when Johnson, in a prime-time televised address on March 23, 2020, issued a “very simple instruction” for the British people to stay at home.

 Johnson, who within days of issuing the stay-at-home order tested positive for the virus and eventually ended up in intensive care at a London hospital, has faced criticism for delaying the first lockdown.
-Italy had been the first European country to go into lockdown earlier in March 2020, followed by Spain, Austria, the Czech Republic, Portugal.
-France, Belgium and most of the continent.
+Italy had been the first European country to go into lockdown earlier in March 2020, followed by most of the rest of the continent.

 The delay, many argue, led to the U.K. recording the most deaths in Europe during the first wave of the pandemic, despite the valiant efforts of people working in the National Health Service, which has undoubtedly endured its most difficult period since its creation in the aftermath of World War II.